 Constipation is a common side effect with some pain medicines.
 Eating fruit, vegetables, and other foods high in fiber can help.

 Talk to your healthcare provider about taking a preventive bowel regimen.

 Mixing alcohol and pain medicine can cause dizziness and slow your respiratory system.
 It can even be fatal.

-Avoid driving or operating machinery while taking pain medicines that can cause drowsiness.
+Don't drive or use machinery while taking pain medicines that can cause drowsiness.